itsSanalog/sanalog.net/sanastro/src/content/blog/work/desktop.md

 sortOrder: 5
 ---

-My first desktop computer was built back in March of 2021.
-It was a modest build back then, but would be considered rather dated by today's standards.
-Don't get me wrong—the Ryzen 5 3600 paired with a 1660 Super is completely useable for most tasks, but it did struggle with some heavier applications, like games.
-I was not planning to replace my original build, in parts or whole, but completing my military service netted me some cash which I've decided to use to treat myself with a build that I'd be completely happy with.
+My first desktop computer was built in March of 2021.
+It was a modest build at the time, though it is rather dated by today's standards.
+Don't get me wrong—the Ryzen 5 3600 paired with a 1660 Super is completely viable for most tasks, but it did struggle with some heavier applications, like games.
+I was not planning to replace my original build, in parts or as a whole, but completing my military service netted me some cash which I've decided to use to treat myself to a system that I'd be completely happy with.

 During the last few months of my service, I obsessively hunted for deals, even going as far as negotiating prices with a storeowner in Singapore over a video call from Korea.
-Turns out, that was completely justified as RAM prices surged to four times what I paid in just over two months.
+Turns out, that was completely justified, as RAM prices surged to four times what I paid in just over two months.
 I assembled it on the 28th of February, 2026.

 ![](../../../assets/blog/work/desktop/1_main.jpg)